Pyroloops/Kaiburr/README.md

 _______________

-# Task API Documentation: Task 2 - Secure Command Execution
+# Task 2 - Deploying and Integrating with Kubernetes

 ## Containerizing the Application with Docker